akshayranganath/akshayranganath.github.io/_posts/2017-4-11-Perceived-Performance-Study-SpeedPerception.md

 comment: true
 description: Recently a paper was released about perceived performance around a new metric called SpeedPerception.
 Although interesting, it does not appear to be practical like SpeedIndex, TTFB or other metrics.
 ---
 Recently, a [new paper](https://arxiv.org/abs/1704.01220) was released about [perceived performance](https://www.smashingmagazine.com/2015/09/why-performance-matters-the-perception-of-time/).
 This paper calls for a new way to measure the perception of speed with a tool called SpeedPerception.
 It proposes improvements to [SpeedIndex](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/metrics/speed-index) for modelling the user's perceived speed.
-Although the study was interesting, I find it impractical to implement.
+The study was interesting and here's my thoughts on it.

 Here's my notes and thoughts about the paper.